 What Is Corporate Citizenship?

-Why Is CSR Important?
+Why Is Corporate Citizenship Important?

 Benefits Of CSR

-A comprehensive CSR strategy could be an important differentiator for you in the marketplace, enhancing your appeal to the increasing numbers of socially conscious consumers and employees.
+There are sound competitive benefits to becoming a good corporate citizen and satisfying the simple need to make a difference.
+A comprehensive CSR strategy is an essential differentiator for you in the marketplace.
+And it enhances your appeal to the increasing numbers of socially conscious consumers and employees.

 1. Environmental Projects